Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 An ABS warning light should illuminate if there is a fault.
 (This can be seen when the ignition is first switched on but should clear immediately)

-Q – Show me how you switch your headlight from dipped to main beam and explain how you would know the main beam is on whilst inside the car
+Q – Show me how you switch your headlight from dipped to the main beam and explain how you would know the main beam is on whilst inside the car

 Switch on the Main beam, check using the warning light